 - Symptoms tend to ease with taking a rest

 - Immobility in your ankle or Lateral foot pain side of the foot

 Diagnosis and Treatment:

 Currently, there are no definitive diagnostic tests for Cuboid syndrome.
 For the feet Diagnosis and Treatment.

-Compressing the foot with an elastic bandage Elevating the foot above your heart to reduce swelling Besides these, the Cuboid whip and Cuboid squeeze is very working. and more 7 Things to Try For Foot Pain
+Compressing the foot with an elastic bandage Elevating the foot above your heart to reduce swelling Besides these, the Cuboid whip and Cuboid squeeze is very working.
+And more 7 Things to Try For Foot_Pain.

 A twisted ankle is an inversion ankle sprain that happens when you get your foot rolled under your ankle, and when the ligaments are pressured beyond their normal range of motion.

 You may get your ankle twisted when run, walk or play sports In most cases, a twisted ankle involves injuries to the ligaments on the outer side of the ankle.
 Some people are more likely to get their ankles twisted due to the structure of their feet and those who had prior ankle injuries are prone to spraining the injuries again.
 I hope this right this Point for the physical Outside side foot pain.